 What is First Choice Credit Services?

-First Choice Credit Services Inc. (also known as FSTCCS) is a debt collection agency that recovers unpaid debts for businesses.
+First Choice Credit Services Inc. (also known as FSTCCS Inc.) is a debt collection agency that recovers unpaid debts for businesses.
 The company is headquartered in Toronto, Ontario.

 First Choice Credit Services offers both first-party and third-party collection services across Canada and the United States.
 The company's agents work in English, French and Spanish.